SU(3) group structure of strange flavor hadrons: introduction

 Exploiting the chiral bag model~\cite{gerry791}, we have predicted theoretical values.
-Especially, after constructing the magnetic moments of octet and decuplet baryons, we have formulated the sum rules among the magnetic moments, which produce the strange form factor predictions successively~\cite{hong93oct,hong93,decup,hong02,hong03,hong07}.
-In the chiral theory, we need practically the SU(3) flavor group analysis to construct the theoretical hadron physics formula.
-We note that the SU(3) group structure~\cite{hamermesh62,gilmore73,wybourne74,georgi82,georgi99,gilmore08} is generic property shared by the chiral models which exploit the hedgehog ansatz solution corresponding to the little group SU(2)$\times Z_{2}$~\cite{jenkins94}.

-The SU(3) isoscalar factors have been given in the works~\cite{deswart63,mcnamee64} which are beneficial to the strange flavor related physics.
-However, in order to perform the strange hadron physics researches involving the predictions of the ongoing experimental data, we have necessities to update information of the SU(3) isoscalar factors.
+Especially, after constructing the magnetic moments of octet and decuplet baryons, we have formulated the sum rules among the magnetic moments, which produce strange form factor predictions successively~\cite{hong93oct,hong93,decup,hong02,hong03,hong07}.
+In the chiral theory, we need an SU(3) flavor group analysis to construct the theoretical hadron physics formula.
+We note that the SU(3) group structure~\cite{hamermesh62,gilmore73,wybourne74,georgi99,gilmore08} is a generic property shared by the chiral models that exploit the hedgehog ansatz solution corresponding to the little group SU(2)$\times Z_{2}$~\cite{jenkins94}.
+The SU(3) isoscalar factors are given in Refs.
+58 and 59, which are beneficial to the strange flavor related physics.
+However, in order to perform the strange hadron physics researches involving the predictions of the ongoing experimental data, we have necessities to update the information of the SU(3) isoscalar factors.

-In this paper, we will list up the explicit values of the SU(3) isoscalar factors for the Clebsch-Gordan (CG) series {\bf 8}$\otimes${\bf 35}, which are absent in the previous works~\cite{deswart63,mcnamee64}, and parts of which are necessary and useful in the current ongoing researches.
-As heuristic applications of the isoscalar factors for the series {\bf 8}$\otimes${\bf 35}, we also evaluate and summarize the values of the Wigner $D$ functions, parts of which can be directly applied to the strange flavor hadron physics of interest.
+In this paper, we will list these explicit values of the SU(3) isoscalar factors for the Clebsch-Gordan (CG) series {\bf 8}$\otimes${\bf 35}, that are absent in the previous works~\cite{deswart63,mcnamee64}, some of which are necessary and useful in the current ongoing research.
+As heuristic applications of the isoscalar factors for the series {\bf 8}$\otimes${\bf 35}, we also evaluate and summarize the values of the Wigner $D$ functions, some of which can be directly applied to the strange flavor hadron physics of interest.
+We will apply these SU(3) group properties related with the spin symmetries to the baryon octet and decuplet magnetic moments and to the decuplet-to-octet transition magnetic moments to obtain their Coleman-Glashow~\cite{cg}-type sum rules.

-This paper is organized as follows.
-In Section II, we will introduce SU(3) Lie algebra and its spin symmetries.
-In Section III, we will explicitly yield isoscalar factors for {\bf 8}$\otimes${\bf 35}, and also investigate the Wigner $D$ functions associated with the hadron phenomenology.
-The summaries of our results will be given in Section IV.
+This paper is organized as follows: In Section II, we will introduce SU(3) Lie algebra and its spin symmetries.
+In Section III, we will explicitly yield isoscalar factors for {\bf 8}$\otimes${\bf 35} and investigate the Wigner $D$ functions associated with the hadron phenomenology.
+The Coleman-Glashow-type sum rules will be given, as applications of the SU(3) group theoretical results, in Section IV.
+Section V includes a summary and discussion.